 We invest in U.S. government securities for the purpose of satisfying U.S. regulatory requirements.
-Sudden increases in interest rates will cause mark-to-market losses on these securities.
-The impact of changes in interest rates is further described in Part I Item 3 of this Quarterly Report on Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."
+Sudden increases in interest rates will cause mark-to-market losses on these securities which are recovered if we hold them to maturity, as currently intended.
+The impact of changes in interest rates is further described in Part I, Item 3 of this Quarterly Report on Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."